 Leaving the National Tobacco Company building, continue along Bridge Street to Lever Street, crossing the railway line to West Quay.

-The Pathway continues as a 290m-long boardwalk, tracking the Channel up to its mouth at Perfume Point and along the Hardinge Road beachfront.
+The Pathway continues as a 290m-long boardwalk, tracking the Channel up to its mouth at Te Karaka (Perfume Point) and along the Hardinge Road beachfront.
 The boardwalk is four metres wide and includes timbered viewing platforms.

 From Spriggs Park - another drawcard area for families - the concrete path flanks the waterline to the west entrance of the busy Napier port.
 The park was known as "Town Spit" in the early days of European settlement.